jBarichivich/jbarichivich.github.io/index.md

 **b.
 Reconstructing and monitoring global drought**
 <!--b.
 Reconstructing drought and monitoring the emerging global water crisis-->

 As part of my work as Associate Fellow in CRU, I lead the yearly assessment of global drought since 2015 in the State of the Climate supplement of the [Bulletin of the American Meteorological Society](https://www.ametsoc.org/index.cfm/ams/publications/bulletin-of-the-american-meteorological-society-bams/state-of-the-climate/).
+We provide an annual update of drought extent, severity and location from 1901 based on the self-calibrating Palmer Drought Severity Index (scPDSi) computed using the gridded climate fields from the [CRU TS dataset](https://crudata.uea.ac.uk/cru/data/drought/).

 <img src="images/drought_bams2021.png?raw=true"/>